 The well-known story of "La Llorona" has its origin in the pre-Hispanic world.
-It is associated to the famous adverse omens that supposedly happened before the Spanish Conquest and predicted the end of the Mexica Empire of Tenochtitlan.
+It is associated with the famous adverse omens that supposedly happened before the Spanish Conquest and predicted the end of the Mexica Empire of Tenochtitlan.

 She transcended the colonial world and the story of that woman who appears and groans for her children still endures today.
-A woman dressed in white and black hair who walks the streets at night, mourning, crying, and begging for the loss of her children.
+A woman dressed in white and black hair walks the streets at night, mourning, crying, and begging for the loss of her children.

 During the time of the colony in the streets of New Spain, at night you could hear the lamentations of a woman that we now know as "La Llorona".